Nicki Gillis: Background

-Nicki has toured the UK, US, South Pacific, Middle East, Germany and South East Asia.
-This considerable international experience has allowed her to develop a stage show that takes audiences on a journey from nostalgic and classic hits through to contemporary rock and self-penned hits.
+She has toured the UK, US, South Pacific, Middle East, Germany and South East Asia.
+This international experience allowed her to develop a stage show that journeyed from nostalgic and classic hits through to contemporary rock and self-penned hits.

-Nicki toured the UK in 2009, 2010, 2011 and 2012 with a band that has consisted of players such as Bob Howe on guitar, Lee Goodwin on Guitar, Cozy Dixon on drums, Dave Clemo on bass who was replaced in 2012 due to illness by Lee Jackson.
+Gillis toured the UK in 2009, 2010, 2011 and 2012 with a band that has consisted of players such as Bob Howe on guitar, Lee Goodwin on Guitar, Cozy Dixon on drums, Dave Clemo on bass who was replaced in 2012 due to illness by Lee Jackson.
 Her Australian band consists of Mitch Hutchinson on guitar, Dave Roberts on drums, Justin Bianchi on bass and Bryen Willems on acoustic guitar.

-Nicki's music and performances engage audiences from many different demographics and musical genres.
+Her music and performances engage audiences from many different demographics and musical genres.
 She donates significant time to charity work and is a strong supporter of returned Australian and UK service men and women.
 She has also been overseas to perform for Australian, US, British and NATO troops in Iraq, East Timor and the Solomon Islands.
 In 2010 she was granted honorary membership of the Blue Mountains Vietnam Veterans and Associated Forces Association.
 In 2011 she was made a member of the Australian Forces Entertainment Association and won the Australian Entertainment Industry's highest award for a country performer.

-In 2011 Nicki set up her own production company, LockHouse Productions, with business partner Tracy Dann.
+In 2011, Gillis set up her own production company, LockHouse Productions, with business partner Tracy Dann.
 The company assisted unsigned Australian and New Zealand artists develop a presence in the entertainment industry.
 Capitalizing on her own experience, the company quickly signed some of the biggest names in the independent country music field in Australia and was responsible for the record breaking 10 weeks at #1 in the UK charts for Nashville's Branch and Dean's release of "Your Ol' Lady's Gone".

-In 2012 and 2013 Nicki continued to develop her international standing through further tours across Australia and the UK and into Germany for the first time where her own style of Sophisticated Country Rock Music was very well accepted.
+In 2012 and 2013, Gillis continued to develop her international standing through further tours across Australia and the UK and into Germany for the first time where her own style of sophisticated country rock music was very well accepted.
 2013 was also the year she went heavily into theater production by co-producing the stage show, "When Aussies Ruled Britannia" – a new style of theater/concert that was coined "Oral History Theater".
-In this show '60s superstars Frank Ifield and Keith Potger (from The Seekers) tell their stories to a background of their hits sung by Nicki and Wayne Horsburgh.
+In this show Frank Ifield and Keith Potger (from the Seekers) tell their stories to a background of their hits sung by Gillis and Wayne Horsburgh.